 This Instant Pot jasmine rice requires just basic ingredients.
 We will need:

-Salt: start with ¼ teaspoon and then work your way up from there depending on your seasoning level.
+- Salt: start with ¼ teaspoon, then work your way up depending on your seasoning level.

 Scroll to the recipe card for a detailed list of ingredients and quantities.